cloudify-cosmo/docs.getcloudify.org/content/developer/writing_widgets/widgets-components.md

 ## Widgets Components Reference

-Welcome to [Cloudify](http://cloudify.co)’s widgets basic components reference documentation!
+Welcome to Cloudify UI widgets basic components reference documentation!

 You can find here documentation for all [ReactJS](https://reactjs.org/) components developed by Cloudify team.

-All of those components can be used in custom widget development.
+All of those components can be accessed in custom widget development using `Stage.Basic` global object.
+They are divided in this page into 3 sections depending on the source:

+* **[Cloudify UI Components](https://github.com/cloudify-cosmo/cloudify-ui-components)** - Shared React components developed by Cloudify team
+* **[React-Leaflet](https://react-leaflet.js.org)** - React components for [Leaflet](https://leafletjs.com/) maps
+* **[Semantic UI React](https://react.semantic-ui.com)** - The official [Semantic UI](https://semantic-ui.com/) React integration.

 ### Cloudify UI Components

-There is [Cloudify UI Components repository](https://github.com/cloudify-cosmo/cloudify-ui-components) containing shared React components developed internally by Cloudify team.

 Visit [Cloudify UI Components documentation]({{ .Params.uiComponentsLink }}) for details about available components.